-It goes without saying that the most important objective when improving industrial energy efficiency is an improved environmental impact.
+It goes without saying that the most important objective when improving industrial energy efficiency is to reduce environmental impact.

-As important as it is, justifying spending money on this can be a difficult conversation, especially when there are more short-term pressing issues, and multiple different stakeholders begging for budget.
+As important as it is, the conversation to justify spending money on this can be a difficult one, especially when there are more short-term pressing issues, and multiple stakeholders begging for budget.

 Perhaps a more effective justification when there are multiple budgetary mouths to feed is that investment in improved energy efficiency can result in lower operating costs in the long run.
 This is especially the case as energy gradually becomes more expensive.

 This may seem like a self-serving reason to invest in improving industrial energy efficiency, but it is valid nonetheless.
 Reduced energy consumption is a hot topic, and a demonstrated effort to reduce energy use could be a way to stand out, encouraging consumers or businesses to engage with you rather than a competitor.